beyond-all-reason/teiserver/documents/tachyon/auth.md

 ### `c.auth.get_token`
 Given the correct email and password combination the server will send back a token that can be used to login as that user.
 This command must be performed over a secure connection, if it is attempted over an insecure connection the server will send back an error.
 If the password and email do not match a failure result is returned.
-Only email or name is required; if both then email will be used.

 * email :: string
-* name :: string
 * password :: string

 #### Successful response